 Perhaps one of the most crucial aspects of a safe factory environment is one’s own ability to notice and report potential dangers.
 Remaining vigilant is a great way to stop any issues before they even have a chance to materialize.

-As a business organization, you need to be vigilant about implementing safety protocols and structures as well as being prepared in the unlikely event that something goes wrong.
+As a business organization, you need to be vigilant about implementing safety protocols and structures.
+Additionally, you need to be prepared for the unlikely event that something goes wrong.
 For a business organization, lawyering up after an accident has taken place is not a great idea.
 The key is to ensure that you already have legal experts like Salvi, Schostok & Pritchard on call that can help you get one step ahead in your defense right from the get-go.

 By implementing reliable and easy-to-follow safety protocols, you can keep on top of hazards throughout your general working day.

-It is worth taking some time to conduct regular risk assessments and strive to define which processes and machines require the most caution to be employed when operating.
+It is worth taking some time to conduct regular risk assessments and strive to define which processes and machines require the most caution.

 A faulty machine, an outdated manufacturing process, or the use of a sub-standard material can lead to many serious issues later on down the line, which is why sufficient maintenance checks should be made on a regular basis.